Achintya Bheda Abheda

-Achintya-Bheda-Abheda (अचिन्त्यभेदाभेद, ' in IAST) is a school of Vedanta representing the philosophy of inconceivable one-ness and difference.
+Achintya-Bheda-Abheda (अचिन्त्यभेदाभेद, IAST: ') is a school of Vedanta representing the philosophy of 'inconceivable oneness and difference'.
 In Sanskrit, achintya means 'inconceivable', bheda translates as 'difference', and abheda translates as 'non-difference'.

-The Gaudiya Vaishnava religious tradition employs the term in relation to the relationship of creation and creator (Krishna, Svayam Bhagavan), between God and his energies.
+The Gaudiya Vaishnava religious tradition employs the term in relation to the relationship between creation and the creator (Krishna, Svayam Bhagavan), between God and His energies.
 The movement's theological founder, Chaitanya Mahaprabhu (1486–1534), is considered the philosophy's main proponent, and differentiates the Gaudiya tradition from the other Vaishnava Sampradayas.
 It can be understood as an integration of the strict dualist (Dvaita) theology of Madhvacharya and the monistic theology (Advaita) of Adi Shankara.

 Historical perspective

 Advaita schools assert the monistic view that the individual soul and God are one and the same, whereas Dvaita schools give the dualistic argument that the individual soul and God are eternally separate.
 The philosophy of Achintya-bheda-abheda includes elements of both viewpoints.
-The living soul is intrinsically linked with God, and yet at the same time it is not the same as God - the exact nature of this relationship being inconceivable to the human mind.
-The soul is considered to be part and parcel of the God, the same in quality but not in quantity.
-God having all opulence in fullness, the soul, however, having only a partial expression of this divine opulence.
-God in this context is compared to a fire and the souls as sparks coming off of the flame.
+The living soul is intrinsically linked with God, and yet at the same time it is not the same as God—the exact nature of this relationship being inconceivable (acintya) to the human mind.
+The soul is considered to be part and parcel of God, the same in quality but not in quantity.
+God has all opulence in fullness, while the soul has only a partial expression of this divine opulence.
+God in this context is compared to a fire and the souls to sparks coming off the flame.

 Bhāskara's commentary on the Brahma Sutra is the earliest complete work of Bhedabheda to still exist.

 The Bhedabheda philosophy became the foundation for the traditions of Nimbarka, Vallabha, and Caitanya.